RoadAtlas

 A popular stop in Antigua for coffee, breakfast, and volcano views.
 Good for a relaxed first or last meal in the colonial core.

-- Mercado de Panajachelmarket food
+Mercado de Panajachel

 This busy market area is ideal for tamales, fresh fruit, and quick local plates.
 It is a simple, lively way to eat near Lake Atitlán.